 NOTE!
-This is one my older “beta” activities, one of the first that I produced before I started on the new and improved Baby’s Music Program… If you’d like to checkout what my baby’s music activities look like, you can sign up for a free session here (14 activities from Session 1 of the program).
+This is one my older “beta” activities, one of the first that I produced before I started on the new and improved Baby’s Music Program… If you’d like to checkout what my baby’s music activities look like, you can sign up for 8 sessions here.

 Music Activity 2 – Dancing with balloons

 - Play the music The Frantic Clown and bounce the balloon in the air to each other.

 - Have a rest and talk about the music using the discussion points (optional).

 - Play the music Floating In Love and bounce the balloon in the air.

 - Talk about the music again as per below.